• REVERSE MORTGAGE INFO

 Settlement or closing agent fee (attorney or title company)

-Endorsements, recording fees, search fees, overnight fee, document preparation, flood certification, credit report, notary fee, new deed fee (if required), etc.
+Endorsements, recording fees, search fees, overnight fee, document preparation, flood certification, credit report, notary or signing fee, new deed creation fee (if a need deed is required), etc.

-FOR NEW YORK BORROWERS: You are required to obtain your own attorney to attend the closing and walk you through the process.
-You will be responsible for paying your attorney which can be included in your closing costs and added onto your loan.
+NEW YORK BORROWERS: With reverse mortgages in New York state, you are required to obtain your own attorney who will review your documents and attend the closing.
+You will be responsible for paying your attorney or this fee can be included in your closing and financed as part of your loan.

 Same House, Different Options